yiqiao-yin/YinsPy-master/README.md

 - The most basic pricing model, Capital Asset Pricing Model (CAPM), is without a doubt an important discussion here on my platform.
 Here is a python notebook for a quick [discussion](https://github.com/yiqiao-yin/Yins_Python_Projects/blob/master/scripts/python_MM_CAPM.ipynb).

+- An important skill is to conduct simulations when it comes to money management.
+Monte Carlo Markov Chain is a good method to adopt.
+Hence, I come up with this [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_MM_MCMC.ipynb) to execute this idea.

 ## Data Structures

 Data Structures are the key part of many computer algorithms as they allow the programmers to do data management in an efficient way.
 A right selection of data structure can enhance the efficiency of computer program or algorithm in a better way.